IBC Totes in Canada: Types, Standards, and Compliance Explained

 Mobile IBC-specific tests: Rollover tests and additional structural testing that apply specifically to portable refuelling units and similar designs.

 The specific tests required depend on the IBC type and packing group rating.
 Design registration and test certificates should be available from the manufacturer before purchase — and you should ask for them.
+Regular inspection of IBC totes in Canada ensures compliance with Transport Canada requirements and extends container service life.

 Common Inspection Failures to Watch For